 Affirmative Action/Equal Opportunity Policy Statement

 It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation, gender identity or expression, being or having been victims of domestic violence or stalking, familial status, or any other categories covered by law.
 Colgate is an Equal Opportunity/Affirmative Action employer.
-Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.
+Candidates with disabilities and protected veterans are encouraged to apply.

 Salary Range or Pay Grade